eyupsteve/Getdatacourseproj/codebook.md

 that is the mean of the time domain measurements of the body component taken with the accelerometer, derived in time to get the jerk value.

+All values are in the samee units as original data